napatech/dpdk/ntacc_readme.md

 };
 ```
 #### ntpl_str
-The string that will be embedded into the resulting NTPL filter expression.
+This is the string that will be embedded into the resulting NTPL filter expression.
 Ensure that the string will not break the NTPL filter expression.
 See below for an example.

 Following RTE_FLOW filter without the `RTE_FLOW_ITEM_TYPE_NTPL`:
 ```